 Goal: Continue to build out the

 text-analyzer application, making sure to practice TDD, good separation of logic, and DRY code.
-Keep in mind that separating logic and DRYing up code take a lot of practice, especially at first.
+Keep in mind that separating logic and DRYing up code takes a lot of practice, especially at first.
 Sometimes it's a struggle just to get your code working, let alone keeping it DRY.
 However, if you apply TDD and separate your logic, you will find the problem solving process easier and you'll also have an easier time fixing bugs.

 indexparameter for the callback function we pass into